Twelve Tribes communities: Beliefs and practices

+Scholars have described the Twelve Tribes as a communal new religious movement, a Christian-based nontraditional movement, and a cult.
 The Twelve Tribes' beliefs resemble those of Christian fundamentalism, the Hebrew Roots movement, Messianic Judaism and the Sacred Name Movement; however, the group believes that all other Christian denominations are "fallen" and it refuses to align itself with any denomination or movement.
-Based on the group's practices, scholars describe the group as a cult.
+The cult's practices include child labor, which has resulted in legal action against it.
 It believes that for the messiah to return, the Church needs to be restored to its original form as described in Acts 2:38–42 and Acts 4:32–37.
 This restoration is not merely the restoration of the 1st-century Church, but the creation of a new Israel consisting of Twelve Tribes, which would be located in twelve geographic regions.
 Part of this process of restoration is the return to observing the sabbath, maintaining some of the Mosaic law, including dietary laws and the Jewish holidays.
 Its interpretation of the restoration of Israel has led the group to believe that the end times have arrived.
 On April 22, 2022 (Passover), the Tribes began a 49-year "race".
 The Tribes expects Yahshua to return in the 50th year, which will be a year of Jubilee.
 The Tribes attaches significance to this as the year 2070 is about 100 years since the founding of the Light Brigade.

 One noted aspect of the group is its insistence on using the name "Yahshua" for Jesus.
 Believing that the name "Yahshua" represents the nature of Jesus, the group bestows upon each member a Hebrew name that is meant to reflect the personality of the individual.

 The group believes there are Three Eternal Destinies.
 It believes that after the Fall of Man, every person was given a conscience, and that after dying, every person goes to a state of being called death regardless of their faith.
 Upon the future second coming, believers will be brought back for the thousand years to reign with "Yahshua" before the last judgment.
 At the end of this millennium, all of the nonbelievers will be judged according to their deeds and put into one of two groups: the righteous and the filthy/unjust.
-The filthy and the unjust will be sent to the Lake of fire while the righteous will go on into eternity and fill the universe.
+The filthy and the unjust will be sent to the lake of fire while the righteous will go on into eternity and fill the universe.

 After relocating to Island Pond, the Tribes developed a distinctive style of dress.
 Men wore modest, long shirts paired with vests and tied their shoulder-length hair back in a club.
 Women dressed in long pinafores, skirts, or pantaloons with loose-fitting blouses.
 They kept their hair long and, following 1 Corinthians 11:5, covered their heads during church services with a headscarf—a symbol of submission to their husbands and to the elders, who themselves submit to the authority of Yahshua.
 Their diet centered on whole-grain bread, which they regarded as nourishment for both body and soul.